 What are the rules for United Saver Awards?

 The main rule is that they are capacity-controlled and not available on every flight.
-They are also generally non-upgradable with cash or PlusPoints.
+As of February 2026, PlusPoints and Complimentary Premier Upgrades can be used on award tickets, including Saver Awards.
 Otherwise, they follow the same rules as other award tickets regarding changes and cancellations.

 Can I put a United award ticket on hold?